jlinclabs/jlinx-docs/docs/DID_AUTH_SPEC.md

 1. User visits a new app and gives them their did in email address form
-2. The app extracts the host from the email and checks if that host is a valid DID Web identity host by getting and validating:
+2. The app extracts the host from the email and checks if that host is a valid DID Web identifier host by getting and validating:
    * host did document from `https://${host}/.well-known/did.json`
    * user did document from `https://${host}/dids/${username}/did.json`
    * *what to do here if the host is invalid is outside the scope of this